yeshansachithak/persistx/README.md

 - ❌ invalid payloads never reach storage
 - ❌ silent renames never happen
 - ✅ schema changes are explicit and reviewable
-- ✅ adapters receive only validated, mapped data
+- ✅ adapters receive only validated, canonical data

 If data reaches your adapter, it is **safe by construction**.